Kelly Blatz: Career

 He starred in the horror film Hex set in Cambodia and co-starring Jenny Boyd and Ross McCall.
-In 2019, he starred in the psychological thriller Sinister Savior which premiered on Lifetime.

 In 2020, he starred opposite Jacqueline Bisset in the film Loren & Rose, written and directed by Russell Brown.
 He plays Loren, a promising young filmmaker who develops a friendship with an iconic actress.

 Directing

 In 2015 he directed a series of short documentaries on numerous artists in Los Angeles.
 In that same year he co-directed, edited and starred in a narrative short film titled "The Stairs" co-starring Anthony Heald.
-The film was nominated for the Jury Prize for best short film at the Palm Beach International Film Festival and won the Jim Teece Audience Award for best short film at the 2016 Ashland Independent Film Festival and the Special Jury Prize at the 2016 River's Edge International Film Festival.
+The film won the Jim Teece Audience Award for best short film at the 2016 Ashland Independent Film Festival and the Special Jury Prize at the 2016 River's Edge International Film Festival.

 He directed, co-wrote, produced and edited his first feature film titled Senior Love Triangle based on the award-winning documentary photo series by Isadora Kosofsky featured in TIME magazine.
 The film stars Tom Bower, Marlyn Mason and Anne Gee Byrd, and follows the romance between three senior citizens in East Hollywood.
 The film premiered at the 2019 Rhode Island Film Festival and went on to play at over twenty festivals, receiving numerous awards including Best Feature and Best Writing at Breckenridge Film Festival and Best Feature at Syracuse International Film Festival and Defy Film Festival.
 It was showcased at Newfilmmakers Los Angeles' October 2019 program and was nominated for Best Feature Film of the year.
-It was acquired by Gravitas Ventures and was released on August 4, 2020 to very positive reviews.
+It was acquired by Gravitas Ventures and was released on August 4, 2020, to very positive reviews.
 The film has an approval rating of 100% on the review aggregator website Rotten Tomatoes.

+He wrote and directed his second feature film titled One Fast Move starring KJ Apa, Eric Dane, Maia Reficco and Edward James Olmos.
+The film is an action drama about a young man down on his luck who seeks out his estranged father to help him pursue his dream of becoming a professional motorcycle racer.
+It was shot in Atlanta, Georgia and was released worldwide by Amazon MGM Studios on August 8, 2024.
+The film reached #1 Worldwide on Amazon Prime following its release.